saulopz/grafuria/README.md

 Or just type `./grafuria` and the parameters in sequence.
 (Linux)

-The parameters are optional and are used to open the program with a selected graph and/or a lua algorithm to be executed on the graph.
+The parameters are optional and are used to open the program with a selected graph and/or a Lua algorithm to be executed on the graph.

 If you choose to open a graph or algorithm in the already opened graphical interface, just click on the field next to __Graph__ to open a graph or on the field next to __Algorithm__ to open an algorithm.